 When it comes to Google Home, it can already do all the basic functions I need.
 It tells me the weather, turns my lights on and off, and plays music.
 I can set alarms and hear the latest news from around the world.
 And Google does a better job at answering the random questions that pop into my head throughout the day.
 If I need it to do something specific, chances are good that I can find an IFTTT recipe that will do the same as an Alexa Skill.

 I’ll admit, the Amazon Echo has a lot going for it.
 It’s a great platform, and people more plugged into the Amazon ecosystem might get significantly more out of it than I do.
 All of the improvements and refinements made to the Echo astound me, and Google Home hasn’t quite caught up to it in that regard.
-Despite all of this, Google Home feels like asking an old friend for a favor — and that’s earned it a spot in my heart as my go-to smart assistant.
+Despite all of this,

 The views expressed here are solely those of the author and do not reflect the beliefs of Digital Trends.